ashwanisonisalesforce/trailhead/README.md

 &nbsp;
 # Summary

 _Verification With this unit you have learned the ways a Visualforce can be used in Salesforce mobile1 app.
 Each way has its own benefits.
-Now whenever you need to add a Visualforce you know the ways and how to do it.
+Now whenever you need to add a Visualforce you know the ways and how to do it. anchor_

 # Resources
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Global Actions][12]